EMPANADAS

 Chill mixture for 3 hours or up to 3 days before making empanadas.

-Place an empanada dough on an empanada press (if you don't have a press use your hands or a fork to seal).
+Place an empanada dough sheet on a 5" empanada press (if you don't have a press use a fork to seal).
 Scoop 2 tablespoons of filling in the middle of the dough.
-Add 2 halves of olives on top of the filling.
-Dip your finger in a cup of water and smear water around half of the inside edge of the empanada.
+Add 2 halves of an olive on top of the filling.
+Smear water around half of the inside edge of the empanada.
 Close the press to seal.

 sealed and ready to cook!